jqlang/jq/docs/content/manual/manual.md

 `t` refers to a filter, and
 `atomic` refers to an _atomic_ filter, such as
 `.` (identity), function call, and parenthesis.
+This grammar defines `path` expressions as a sequence of path `part`s, potentially prefixed by an atomic root.

 ::: Example